esacteksab/gh-tp/README.md

 Using config file: /Users/tempuser/.tp.toml
 ```

-Two files will be created, the first an output file named, what you defined for the value of `planfile` in `.tp` config and a Markdown file named what you defined for the value of the parameter `mdfile` in the `.tp` config file.
+Two files will be created, the first an output file named, what you defined for the value of `planFile` in `.tp` config and a Markdown file named what you defined for the value of the parameter `mdFile` in the `.tp` config file.

 ```bash
 ls |grep plan